openvinotoolkit/openvino/docs/Extensibility_UG/frontend_extensions.md

 @sphinxdirective

 .. meta::
-   :description: Learn how to use frontend extension classes to facilitate mapping
+   :description: Learn how to use frontend extension classes to facilitate the mapping
-                 of custom operations from framework model representation to OpenVINO representation.
+                 of custom operations from the framework model representation to the OpenVINO representation.